Clear Skin Smoothie for Acne, Inflammation and Anti-Aging

 Extremely hydrating, cooling and alkalizing to your body, cucumber is a wonderful vegetable for beautiful skin.
 The anti-inflammatory phytonutrients found abundantly in cucumber are particularly good for flushed or reddened skin and it is often recommended for acne problems.

-Cucumber is also very high in silica, often called the beauty mineral for its positive effects on your skin’s appearance.
+Cucumber is also very high in silica, often called the beauty mineral for its positive effects on your skin’s complexion.
 Eating more cucumbers is also highly recommended, though if you don’t like the taste they are barely noticeable in this smoothie for better skin and acne.